SamsterJam/MCTS-Platformer/README.md

 - Play button: Toggle between edit and play modes
 - Save/Load: Export or import custom levels

 The model parameters are adjustable and can be tuned to allow for the agent to be able to complete different complexities of levels.
-The defaults are good for most of the included levels, for levels that require complex path finding we reccomend increasing the max-depth along with the exploration rate.
+The defaults are good for most of the included levels, for levels that require complex path finding we recommend increasing the max-depth along with the exploration rate.

 - **SIMULATIONS_PER_STEP**: How many future simulations to run per frame
 - **MAX_DEPTH**: How far into the future the simulations will run